Murders of Andrew Bagby and Zachary Turner: Custody case

 After Zachary's birth on 18 July 2002, Turner initially refused to allow David and Kathleen Bagby to see their grandson, fearing they would kidnap him.
 She went so far as to discharge her family law lawyer because of his positive attitude towards the Bagbys.

 On several occasions, it was noted that Zachary had poor attachment to his mother and preferred the company of other adults, particularly his grandparents.
 This preference was made especially clear during Zachary's first birthday party at a St. John's McDonald's, after which Turner said to Kathleen, "He obviously loves you more than me, so why don't you take him?"

 Turner was returned to jail in November 2002 pending a decision by the federal justice minister regarding whether she should be extradited to the United States.
 However, in January 2003 Justice Welsh again released her, arguing that the murder "was not directed at the public at large" and that Turner was presumed to be innocent.

 Murder–suicide

-On 4 July 2003, Turner met a young man at a bar in St. John's.
-The pair dated and were sexually intimate on two occasions afterward.
-The man then broke off the relationship after learning from a friend about Turner's connection to Bagby's murder.
-Turner subsequently made a total of 200 threatening phone calls to the man over the following month.
-Turner claimed that she was pregnant by the man, but no evidence was found showing this to be the case.
-The man contacted the RNC on three occasions to complain about Turner's harassment, which both violated the terms of her bail and was considered grounds to lose custody of Zachary.
-However, because the man did not identify himself and declined to file any criminal complaint against Turner, no investigation was launched by the RNC.
-When a constable contacted Turner's lawyer about the harassment, she denied the allegations.

 On 18 August 2003, Zachary was scheduled to be in his mother's custody.
 Turner first purchased her prescription of lorazepam from a St. John's pharmacy.
-She then drove with Zachary to nearby Conception Bay South, where the man she had met at the bar lived.
-Turner left her car parked near his home in the Kelligrews area of the town, with photographs of herself and Zachary, as well as a used tampon, on the front seat.
-Police concluded that she was attempting to frame the boyfriend for the planned murder–suicide.

 After mixing her lorazepam into Zachary's baby formula and ingesting a toxic dosage herself, Turner strapped the infant to her chest with her sweater and jumped off a fishing wharf at Foxtrap Marina into the Atlantic Ocean.
 Turner drowned.
 It was determined that Zachary Turner was rendered unconscious by the lorazepam and did not suffer.

 Turner's body was found on a beach by a vacationing couple, with Zachary's body discovered nearby.